 Dani has been working at Royal Stacks and ensuring the team get the quality right throughout; and we were highly impressed with the burger offerings.
 It seems each of Dani's ventures has its own personality and menu.
 Dani told us he also likes hanging out at Grand Trailer Park and the location are top notch.
 This location of Royal Stacks in Collins St is also top notch with nearby law firms, banks and creatives salivating.

-Check out the American Diner vibe, with TV's mounted playing US Sports a la sports bar.
-We love the urban wall garden and neon sign; like an upmarket Diner.
 The burgers are sensational; not surprising given Dani's expertise but also the meat patties are supplied from premium producer Vic Meats.
 You can tell the quality.

 Another smash hit is the ‘Bacon Bacon’ with double all Australian pasture fed beef patties, double bacon, American cheddar, caramelised onion, American mustard, tomato sauce and pickles.
 Juicy and elegant.
 A crowd pleaser with it's sheer amount of quality beef, as well as bacon overdrive.
 What the punters want.